ossf/wg-globalcyberpolicy/documents/CRA/CRA_Timeline.md

-Here is a listing of important historic and future dates for the CRA:
+Here is a listing of important historic and future dates for the CRA.
+Please note that all future dates are keyed off of the "EIF" date which is the date the law "Entered Into Force":

 |      CRA Time    |  Date   (dd-mm-yyyy) |                 Description           |         State          |     Possible Actions    |        CRA/SR         |